-Tweeple love as Javed Akhtar helps Farhan Akhtar when asked for Hindi translation of his poem
+Javed Akhtar translates Farhan Akhtar’s poem into Hindi; Twitterati call it #FatherGoals

 — Javed Akhtar (@Javedakhtarjadu) June 8, 2018

-Fans loved the conversation that happened on social media, and some even dubbed it as “father goals”.
+Tweeple loved the conversation on social media, and some even dubbed it as “father goals”.
 Here are some of the reactions.

 You should hashtag your quotes with a unique word .
 They are awesome.
 Can you please give a daily dose ?#Farhanism